h0x91b/JSSandBox/README.md

 * No external depends, work out of the box.
 * It simple, just 230 lines of non minimized code.
 * Ideal for heavy web 2.0 webpages like gmail.
+* Works fine with crossdomain & cdn like cloudflare.

 How it works
 ==========